teao11/School_District_Analysis/README.md

 Similar to the prior paragraph, removing the math scores and segmenting by grade ensures that only the Thomas High School grade scores will be affected!
 The 9th Grade scores for Thomas High School have been listed as NaN as requested.

-Removing the 9th grade population from the denominator and grouping by school name has shifted the other Thomas High School grades up very slightly:
-* 10th Grade: 83.1 to 83.1
-* 11th Grade: 83.5 to 83.5
-* 12th Grade: 83.5 to 83.5
+Similar to the reading scores, removing the 9th grade scores from Thomas High School will only affect this segment.
+Thomas High School 9th Grade scores have been replaced with NaN, as requested, so there is no mean score for this segment again.

 #### 5) How does replacing the ninth-grade scores affect the following: Scores by school spending